Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Estimator and statistical main results

 on $\Lambda=(0,1)$ with Dirichlet boundary conditions and final time $T=1$.
-We choose the well--known Allen--Cahn phase field model with stable points $\pm 3$.
+We choose the well-known Allen-Cahn phase field model with stable points $\pm 3$.
 Since $f$ is required to have globally bounded Lipschitz norm, we set

-The simulation is performed using a semi--implicit Euler scheme with a finite--difference approximation of $\Updelta$ according to Algorithm 10.8 of \citep{Lord2014}.
-The SPDE is discretised to a space--time mesh with $500$ spatial and $500^2$ temporal points satisfying the CFL condition \citep{Lord2014}.
+The simulation is performed using a semi-implicit Euler scheme with a finite-difference approximation of $\Updelta$ according to Algorithm 10.8 of \citet{Lord2014}.
+The SPDE is discretised to a space-time mesh with $500$ spatial and $500^2$ temporal points satisfying the Courant–Friedrichs–Lewy (CFL) condition \citep{Lord2014}.
 Typical realisations of $X$ for high and low diffusivity $\nu\in\Set{0.1,0.001}$ are displayed in Figure \ref{fig:Examp}.
 At high diffusivity $\nu=0.1$ only one stable point at $+3$ is visible, whereas at low diffusivity both stable points $\pm 3$ appear.
 The estimator $\hat{f}(x_0)_{h,\sigma}$ uses local information around $x_0$.
-Figure \ref{fig:Examp} (right) shows those space--time points, which are within the range of $\pm 0.5$ of $x_0=1$.
+Figure \ref{fig:Examp} (right) shows those space-time points, which are within the range of $\pm 0.5$ of $x_0=1$.

 We implement the estimator $\hat{f}(x_0)_{h,\sigma}$ according to Remark \ref{rmk:PracticalImplementation} with known diffusivity $\nu>0$.
 Theorem \ref{thm:Nonparametric} ensures that $\hat{f}(x_0)_{h,\sigma}$ is a consistent estimator of $f(x_0)$ at every $x_0\in\mathbb{R}$.
-To better understand the performance of $\hat{f}(x_0)_{h,\sigma}$ depending on $x_0$, we perform a Monte--Carlo simulation with $10^4$ runs.
+To better understand the performance of $\hat{f}(x_0)_{h,\sigma}$ depending on $x_0$, we perform a Monte-Carlo simulation with $10^4$ runs.
 The results are displayed in Figure \ref{fig:Performance}.
 The figure on the left shows that, as expected, the estimator concentrates around the true function $f$.
-Interestingly, the figure on the right reveals that the spread of $\hat{f}(x_0)_{h,\sigma}$ is smallest if $x_0$ is a stationary point of the SPDE ($\pm 3,0$).
+Interestingly, the figure on the right reveals that the spread of $\hat{f}(x_0)_{h,\sigma}$ is the smallest if $x_0$ is a stationary point of the SPDE ($\pm 3,0$).
 The interpretation for the comparatively small variance at $\pm3$ is clear, since these are the stable points.
 The small spread at $x_0=0$ is due to the initial condition $X_0\equiv 0$.
 This behaviour can be rigorously understood by further exploring the dependency of the density $p_{\nu,t,y}(x)$ on $x$ and on the initial condition beyond Proposition \ref{prop:DensityBounds}.